Argentina Visa And Residency Information

 Getting An Argentina Visa And Residence

 U.S. citizens may enter Argentina without a visa and remain in the country as a tourist for a maximum of 90 days per trip.
-However, Argentine law requires that, prior to arrival in Argentina at any entry point, U.S. citizen tourist and business travelers pay reciprocity fee by credit card online and present the receipt upon entry.
+As of March 2016, U.S. citizens no longer need to pay a reciprocity fee to enter the country, though citizens from other countries may need to (including Canadians and Australians).

 Some expats choose to bridge from a tourist visa to official (temporary) residency.
 To renew a tourist visa, you simply have to leave the country and then reenter (known as a border run).
 Under that arrangement many people stay for years in Argentina, just making sure to leave before their tourist visa is up and then returning.
 By obtaining temporary residency, you would not have to worry about having to leave within a certain time frame.
 The other benefits to being a resident include the ability to open up a local bank account, and discounts on national airlines.